With a CollegeXpress profile, you can:

 Seven presidents were transfer students: John Quincy Adams, James Garfield, Benjamin Harrison, Woodrow Wilson, John F. Kennedy, Jimmy Carter, and Barack Obama.

-Science and engineering powerhouse Massachusetts Institute of Technology has one of the top writing programs in the country!
+Did you know Science and Engineering powerhouse Massachusetts Institute of Technology has one of the top writing programs in the country?!

 Approximately 50%-60% of college students change their major at least once during their college career.